sumaiyatosi/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic_Tac_Toe-Game
-This project is Tic Tac Toe Game Application.
+This is Tic-Tac-Toe game Application.